The Irish Bulletin

 Shortly thereafter, the Dáil's Department of Propaganda was formed, and gradually superceded the Sinn Féin department.
 Its first director was Laurence Ginnell, T.D. until his arrest in May 1919.
 He was succeeded by Desmond Fitzgerald.
 The department began publishing the Irish Bulletin, a fortnightly sheet giving details of British ‘acts of aggression’.
 In November, this was upgraded to a regular journal which also contained political content and aimed to contradict British accounts of the war.

 The Irish Bulletin was edited by Desmond Fitzgerald, who was succeeded on his capture in February 1921 by Erskine Childers.
 Both were assisted by Frank Gallagher, with help from Robert Brennan, while Kathleen McKenna and Anna Fitzsimons (who later wrote under the name Anna Kelly) were instrumental in the production and printing of the paper.
 The Bulletin chiefly targeted opinion abroad and was translated into the local language by Irish representatives in Spain (Máire Ní Bhrian), France (Leopold Kearney, succeeding George Gavan Duffy and Seán T. Ó Ceallaigh), Argentina (Eamon Bulfin and P.J.
 Little, editor of the influential republican paper New Ireland) and Germany (Nancy Wyse Power).
 The Bulletin produced statistics and facts which contradicted those given to journalists by Dublin Castle publicists.
-Given censorship conditions, these facts could not be published in Irish newspapers, and therefore were of great interest to the British media.
+Under British censorship , these facts could not be published in Irish newspapers, and therefore were of great interest to the British media.
 Dublin Castle propaganda was overseen by Sir Basil Clarke, who is seen in some quarters as the father of British P.R.
-His principal tactic was to present 'verisimilitude', or plausibility.
+His principal tactic was to present 'verisimilitude'.

 Laurence Ginnell, lawyer, land activist and first Director of the Department of Propaganda; Maud Gonne MacBride (r.), taking part in relief efforts during the Irish civil war.
 National Library of Ireland on The Commons / Public domain

 The propaganda apparatus of the IRA had consisted of the journal An tÓglach, but this was geared towards its own members.
-To reach other audiences, its editor, Piaras Béaslaí, supplied The Irish Bulletin with the requisite information about its engagements with British forces.
+Its editor, Piaras Béaslaí, supplied the Irish Bulletin with the requisite information about its engagements with British forces.
 Another key member of the propaganda department was Maud Gonne MacBride, a founder of Inghnidhe na hÉireann (Daughters of Ireland) and a backer of Griffith's first paper, the United Irishman.
 During the War of Independence she founded the Irish White Cross, which publicised the activities of the British forces in Ireland as well as collecting money for civilians affected by the war.
 Gonne MacBride also kept records of the activities of the Black and Tans for the use of the Irish Bulletin.
 These records were later destroyed by Free State troops.
 Having run a monthly periodical in France called l’Irlande Libre, she had “considerable experience” in publicity, and many foreign journalists who visited Ireland for news would visit her at home.

 Erskine Childers and Desmond Fitzgerald.
 Each spent time as Minister for Publicity and editor of The Irish Bulletin.